MicrosoftDocs/xamarin-docs/docs/essentials/web-authenticator.md

 {
 }
 ```
-When the Target Android version is Android 11 (API Level 30 - R) and above, additional changes need to be made to the Android Manifest file.
+If your project's Target Android version is set to **Android 11 (R API 30)** you must update your Android Manifest with queries that are used with the new [package visibility requirements](https://developer.android.com/preview/privacy/package-visibility).

-Open the AndroidManifest.xml file under the Properties folder and add the following inside of the manifest node.
+Open the **AndroidManifest.xml** file under the Properties folder and add the following inside of the manifest node:
 ```XML
 <queries>
     <intent>